Echo-Minecraft-Team/Echo-Minecraft-Team/README.md

-- 👋 Hi, I’m Alex, owner of EMH
+- 👋 Hi, I’m Alex
-- 🌱 I’m currently learning Go
+- 🌱 I’m currently learning
-- 📫 Contact me on a issue page
+- 📫 Contact me on the issue page
 - 😄 Pronouns: He/Him

-## What I'm doing
+## What am I working on?
-Getting EMH running, creating the backend of stuff
+It's simple, everything and nothing at the same time.